royredman4/SI-Sessions/CPSC-120/Switch Statements/Readme.md

-Assignemnt #1:  Create a menu that will create an output and should be able
+Assignment #1:  Create a menu that will create an output and should be able
                 to output what they purchased based on the following output: